Chandler Harnish: College career

-On August 6, 2006, Harnish committed to Northern Illinois University, the only FBS school that made him a scholarship offer.
+On August 6, 2006, Harnish committed to Northern Illinois University (NIU), the only FBS school that made him a scholarship offer.

 Despite not being heavily recruited out of high school, Harnish became one of the greatest quarterbacks in NIU history.
 He made his first start in the Huskies' first game of his freshman season.
 In that game, he nearly led the team to an upset over the Big Ten's Minnesota Golden Gophers.
-Harnish continued to be Huskies' starter for four straight years.
+Harnish continued to be the Huskies' starter for four straight years.
 He led the Huskies to a bowl game in all four years that he started, an achievement that surpassed the combined total of Division I bowl appearances by all other NIU quarterbacks before him.

 In his first three years at NIU (2008–2010), he started 31 games and totaled 7,332 yards of total offense, including 5,728 passing yards and 1,604 rushing yards.
-He was selected as a first-team All-MAC player after the 2010 season, and also received the Vern Smith Leadership Award, as the best football player in the Mid-American Conference.
+He was selected as a first-team All-Mid-American Conference (MAC) player after the 2010 season, and also received the Vern Smith Leadership Award, as the best football player in the MAC.
 He was voted MVP of the 2010 Humanitarian Bowl after posting 300 passing yards and a touchdown in the 40–17 victory.

 During the 2011 regular season, Harnish had 4,043 yards of total offense, including 1,351 rushing yards and 2,692 passing yards.
+Midway through his senior year, he broke NIU's program record for combined touchdowns, a mark which had stood for the previous 48 years, and was selected to the Davey O'Brien Award Watch List.
 Playing against Western Michigan on October 15, 2011, Harnish became only the 10th player in NCAA Division I FBS history with a 200–200 game, consisting of at least 200 rushing yards and 200 passing yards.
 He rushed for a career-high 229 yards and passed for 203 yards in a 55–21 win over the Broncos.

 Harnish's average of 7.9 yards per carry during the 2011 regular season ranked third among players in the NCAA Football Bowl Subdivision with at least 100 carries.

 Harnish accumulated more than 11,000 yards of total offense in his four years at Northern Illinois.
-He averaged 336.92 yards of total offense per game in 2011, ranking 7th in the Football Bowl Subdivision.
+He averaged 337 yards of total offense per game in 2011, ranking 7th in the Football Bowl Subdivision.
 In November 2011, he was named one of 15 semifinalists for the Walter Camp Award as the best player in college football.